hvarshita/data-512-project-part_1/README.md

 - A time series graph displaying the fire smoke estimate for the assigned city alongside the AQI estimate.
 - ![Plot](images/Q3.png)
 - ![Plot](images/Q4.png)
+- PART 2 plots are added to the images folder.

 ## Directories